 Now tell me, how much do you care about the design of the product you are planning to buy?
 If not very much, welcome to the club!

-Everybody knows that it’s the marketing specialists’ one of the main goals—to make the product attractive enough so that customers decided to choose it among the variety of others.
-But sometimes we fall for nicely-packed items, and when we unpack them, we get absolutely not what we wanted!
+Everybody knows that it’s the marketing specialists’ one of the main goal—to make the product attractive enough so that customers decide to choose it among a variety of others.
+But sometimes, we fall for nicely-packed items, and when we unpack them, we do not get what we want!
 At least when it comes to the quality of goods.
 Low-quality products can be easily hidden under the beautiful design—and there is nothing we can do about it… Or can we?

 Well, we can try to pay more attention to what is written on the label on the pack itself.
 Read carefully, ad, and if you get lucky, you will avoid substandard products inside!